expipiplus1/teensy-template/readme.md

 `runhaskell build` in this directory will build the project.
 You'll need the shake package installed.

+The resulting binary is created at `build/run.hex`.

+## Contributing

+Please feel free to raise an issue if you can't get this to work or open a pull request if you have an improvement :)

 [shake]: https://github.com/ndmitchell/shake
 [shake hackage]: https://hackage.haskell.org/package/shake